New era begins for Berkshire Museum finances

 Those elements fall under "contributed" income.
 As for money the museum took in through its programming, things were a bit brighter, rising $17,000, or 3.8 percent, from the $440,394 it took in during 2016.

-The museum's IRS Form 990 for the fiscal year ending June 30, 2017, tallies things differently.
+The museum's IRS Form 990 for the fiscal year ending June 30, 2017, tallies things differently due to different reporting requirements.
 It states total revenues of $2,358,252, with expenses of $3,117,319.
 In that accounting, the museum came up short by $759,067, closer to the actual "cash" shortfall that would be shown in the audited statements without the depreciation expense.

 On the expense side, the numbers related to museum operations — that is, covering the cost of mounting programs, paying salaries and fundraising bills — were about the same in 2016 and 2017.